-To make the last but very important step in this short exploration of $R\bar{u}m\bar{t}$ 's ethical thought, we must return to the mainstream of our discussion to answer the following question: how is the evil, the prerequisite of the good, exemplified in the case of the direct God-to-man ethical (not ontological) relation, which is the case of the Divine law, its prescriptions and prohibitions?
+To make the last but very important step in this short research, we must return to the mainstream of our discussion to answer the following question: how, according to Rūmī, is evil, the prerequisite of good, exemplified in the case of direct God-to-man ethical (not ontological) relation, which is the case of the Divine law, its prescriptions and prohibitions?

-In the examples discussed above (the baker, the teacher, etc.), the evil as the necessary condition for the good is represented by a certain state of the object of benevolence: hunger of those to be fed, ignorance of those to be instructed.
-Something very similar is to be found in the human being as such, when treated in general in his relation to the God.
-Such is the unwillingness of man to follow the path of good and his inclination to choose the evil.
+In the examples discussed above (the baker, the teacher, etc.), evil as the necessary condition for good is represented by a certain state of the object of benevolence: hunger of those to be fed, ignorance of those to be instructed.
+Something very similar is to be found in the human being as such, when treated in general in his relation to God.
+Such is the unwillingness of man to follow the path of good and his inclination to choose evil.
 For that, and only for that reason was the Law given to people.
-In his well-known argument Rūmī says that no one calls 'Do not eat the stones!' a prohibition, and no one calls 'Consume the viands!' addressed to a hungry man a prescription, although these phrases, from the point of view of linguistics, are a prohibition (nahy) and prescription ('amr).
-They are not called so for the reason that no obstacle stays in their way to being implemented, because the human being would naturally and without hesitation behave that way.
-However, the human being is endowed with the soul which commands him to do evil things (nafs 'ammāra bi al-sū') (Quran 12:53), and it is this evil soul that the God wills and that He creates for the man in order to pour His benefits on him and lead him towards the good.
-This means that the human spirit is a place where the two kinds of orders, those of his own soul prone to evil and those coming from the God Himself, meet to come in conflict.
+In his well-known argument Rūmī says that no one calls 'Do not eat the stones!' a prohibition, and no one calls 'Eat the viands!' addressed to a hungry man a prescription, although those phrases are, grammatically speaking, prohibition (nahy) and prescription ('amr).
+They are not called so for the reason that no obstacle stays in their way, because a human being would naturally and without hesitation behave that way.
+However, man is endowed with the soul which commands him to do evil things (nafs 'ammāra bi al-sū') (Quran 12:53), and it is this evil soul that the God wills and that He creates for the man in order to pour His benefits on him and lead him towards the good.
+This means that the human spirit is a place where the two kinds of orders, those of his own soul prone to evil and those coming from God Himself, meet to come in conflict.
 Thus the human being in Rūmī's thought is endowed with a chance to choose freely between the two opposite commandments, those of God and of his own soul, and to proceed in either of the two directions presented to him as options.
+As for Ibn 'Arabī, he assumes as well that the human being is endowed with ability to choose whether to obey the Divine law or not.
+But whatever he chooses, he anyway obeys the God's commandment, though not the one which takes the form of the Law ('amr taklīfī) but the one which is called 'the creative commandment' ('amr takwīnī).
+The first is not immediate and therefore might be disobeyed, whereas the second is direct and its fulfillment can never be avoided (Fusūş, pp. 165, 97-98, 115-116).